ashwnacharya/ashwnacharya.github.io/about.md

 This is my blog.
 Here, I mostly document thoughts about technology and lessons learned.
 Sometimes, I add notes and summaries from various books and papers that I've read.
 Often, I find it more convenient to share a link from here when I want to pass along insights.

-So for what it's worth, the primary user of this blog is me.
+So for what it is worth, the primary user of this blog is me.
 Feel free to take a look though 😊